-Congratulations on gaining a place in the 2016-entry MORSE, Mathematics and Statistics or Data Science degree programme!
+Congratulations on gaining a place in the 2017-entry MORSE, Mathematics and Statistics or Data Science degree programme!

-We look forward to welcoming you in October.
+We look forward to welcoming you to the Department in October.
 In the meantime the resources provided here will help you to know what you should be doing before you arrive, and what you will need to do in your first week at Warwick.

 The University's Welcome to Warwick pages provide a wealth of general information about your arrival and first few days here.
 The information below is more specific to Department of Statistics students.